Applicants l Licensed Providers l Parents l Child Care Home

 Ramsey County Maximum Child Care Rates County Rates by child's age & location (pdf)

-Referral database of licensed providers and Scholarship information Think Small non profit (you will leave Ramsey Website)
+Referral database of licensed providers Think Small non profit (you will leave Ramsey Website)

 Minnesota Department of Human Services provides child care program licensing information